 <script type="module" src="./src/core.js"></script>

+With this code, the core.js file will be loaded as part of the index.html defined web page.
+Recall that you have defined a function for window.onload and that function will be invoked when the loading of index.html is completed.

 You can refer to the final source code in the core.js and index.html files in the chapter2/2.2.javascript_source_file project folder.
-Although the output from this project is nearly identical to that from the previous project, the organization of your code will allow you to expand, debug, and understand the game engine as you continue to add new functionality.
+Although the output from this project is identical to that from the previous project, the organization of your code will allow you to expand, debug, and understand the game engine as you continue to add new functionality.

 Observations

 Examine your index.html file closely and compare its content to the same file from the previous project.
-You will notice that the index.html file from the previous project contains two types of information (HTML and JavaScript code) and that the same file from this project contains only the former, with all JavaScript code being moved to core.js.
+You will notice that the index.html file from the previous project contains two types of information (HTML and JavaScript code) and that the same file from this project contains only the former, with all JavaScript code being extracted to core.js.
 This clean separation of information allows for easy understanding of the source code and improves support for complex systems.
 From this point on, all JavaScript source code will be added to separate source code files.
-In all cases, in the same manner as you have included the loading of core.js, you will have to remember to load the new source code, such as new_source_file.js, by including the following line within the head element of the index.html file:

-<script type=" module" src="./src/new_source_file.js"></script>

 Elementary Drawing with WebGL

-Drawing with WebGL is a multiple-step process that involves transferring geometric data and OpenGL Shading Language (GLSL) instructions (the shaders) from memory to the drawing hardware, or the graphical processing unit (GPU).
+Drawing with WebGL is a multiple-step process that involves transferring geometric data and OpenGL Shading Language (GLSL) instructions (the shaders) from the CPU to the drawing hardware, or the graphical processing unit (GPU).
 This process involves a significant number of WebGL function calls.
 This section presents the WebGL drawing steps in detail.
 It is important to focus on learning these basic steps and avoid being distracted by the less important WebGL configuration nuances such that you can continue to learn the overall concepts and build the game engine.

 In the following project, you will learn about drawing with WebGL by focusing on the most elementary operations, including the loading to the GPU for the simple geometry of a square, a constant color shader, and basic instructions of drawing a square as two triangles.